arsh1991/Assignment1/README.md

-# Requirements
+# Description

-You will be implementing a dynamic Python invoker REST service.
-The service will have the following features: docker build -t ubuntu-python3.6-rocksdb-grpc-flask:1.0 .
+Implementing a dynamic Python invoker REST service.
+The service has the following features:

+# Requirement
+Docker image with flask and rocksdb dependency: Use the docker file for the image

 ## 1. Python Script Uploader